Notification types

 Configure routing rules in Plutio to send different notification types to different Slack channels based on what makes sense for your team.

 Routing also enables project-specific channels.
 Route task completions for a specific project to #project-acme so that project team stays updated while others are not distracted.
+For agencies with 5-10 active client projects, this structure keeps each project's updates contained to the people working on that account.

 Common routing patterns: payments → #revenue, new leads → #sales, task completions → project-specific channels, proposal signatures → #wins or #closed-deals, bookings → #calendar or the team member's DM.